AMC Insurance Acquires Weeks Insurance and Financial Services Inc. Our New office in South Surrey is located at 2982 152 St #101, Surrey, BC V4P 3N7

 During a Flood

-1 Listen to the radio or television for information.
+Stay tuned to the radio or television for updates and information.

-1 Secure your home.
-If you have time, bring in outdoor furniture.
-Move essential items to an upper floor.
+Secure your home.
+If you have time, bring in outdoor furniture and move essential items to an upper floor.

-1 Do not walk through moving water.
-Fifteen centimetres (six inches) of moving water can make you fall.
-If you have to walk in water, walk where the water is not moving.
-Use a stick to check the firmness of the ground in front of you.
+Do not walk through moving water.
+Even six inches of moving water can cause you to fall.
+If you must walk in water, go where the water is not moving.
+Use a stick to check the firmness of the ground ahead of you.

-2 Do not drive into flooded areas.
-If floodwaters rise around your car, abandon the car and move to higher ground if you can do so safely.
-You and the vehicle can be swept away quickly.
+Do not drive into flooded areas.
+If floodwaters rise around your car, abandon the vehicle and move to higher ground if you can do so safely.
+You and the car can be swept away quickly.

 After a Flood

-Your home has been flooded.
-Although floodwaters may be down in some areas, many dangers still exist.
-Here are some things to remember in the days ahead:
+If your home has been flooded, it’s important to stay aware of potential dangers that may still exist.
+Here are some important things to remember in the days ahead:

-1 Use local alerts and warning systems to get information and expert informed advice as soon as available.
+1. Local alerts and warning systems provide information and expert advice as soon as available.

-4 Stay off the roads and out of the way as emergency
+3. Stay off the roads and out of the way as emergency crews assist those in need.

-5 Play it safe.
-Additional flooding or flash floods can occur.
+4. Play it safe and be aware that additional flooding or flash floods may occur.
 Listen for local warnings and information.
-If your car stalls in rapidly rising waters, get out immediately and climb to higher ground.
+If your car stalls in rising waters, get out immediately and climb to higher ground.

 If you must walk or drive in areas that have been flooded:

-1 Stay on firm ground.
-Moving water only 15 centimetres (six inches) deep can sweep you off your feet.
-Standing water may be electrically charged from underground or downed power lines.
+1. Stay on firm ground.
+Even moving water that is 15 centimeters (six inches) deep can easily sweep you off your feet.
+Additionally, standing water may have an electrical charge from underground or downed power lines.

-3 Be aware of areas where floodwaters have receded.
-Roads may have weakened and could collapse under the weight of a car.
+3. Be careful when entering areas where floodwaters have receded.
+Roads may have weakened and a car’s weight could cause them to collapse.

-5 Use extreme caution when entering buildings; there may be hidden damage, particularly in foundations.
+5. Exercise extreme caution when entering buildings.
+There could be hidden damage, especially in the foundations.

 Staying Healthy